The article “Outstanding Expenses Journal Entry” suggests that the journal entry relates to expenses that have not been paid but incurred.

 Understanding Outstanding Expenses Journal Entry

-When it comes to recording the Outstanding expenses entry in the Journal, there are a few different steps involved.
+When recording the Outstanding expenses entry in the Journal, there are several different steps involved.
 Those steps include identifying the GL accounts, finding out which accounting rules apply to them, and implementing them.
-Let’s get right down to cover each and every one of these processes.
+Let’s get right down to covering each one of these processes.

 What are the GL Accounts involved in this transaction?

-Two GL accounts which are part of this transaction are – Expenses GL and Outstanding Expenses GL.
+Two GL accounts that are part of this transaction are – Expenses GL and Outstanding Expenses GL.

 What are the applicable rules?

-Every field has its own canon of guiding rules and principles.
-There is no exemption to accounting.
+Every field has its canon of guiding rules and principles.
+There is no exemption from accounting.

-We must adhere to those fundamental principles of accounting.
-Let’s look at the regulations that apply to each GL and see what they are.
+We must adhere to the fundamental principles of accounting.
+Let’s examine the regulations that apply to each GL.

-Outstanding expense GL being a liability account falls into the category of Personal account.
-The other one is an expense GL and it relates to Nominal Account Category.
+Outstanding expense GL being a liability account falls into the category of a Personal account.
+The other one is an expense GL and it relates to the Nominal Account Category.

-Do you remember the 1st and 3rd Golden rule of accounting?
+Do you remember the 1st and 3rd Golden Rules of Accounting?

 First Rule

-It’s relating to the personal and liability accounts, which says that – “Debit the Receiver and Credit the giver.”
+It relates to the personal and liability accounts: “Debit the Receiver and Credit the Giver.”

 Third Rule

-It’s relating to the Nominal accounts, which says that – “Debit all Expenses and Losses and Credit all Incomes and Gains”
+It relates to the Nominal accounts, which say that – “Debit all Expenses and Losses and Credit all Incomes and Gains”

-From above, we can infer that this rule comes into play at Profit and Loss statement.
+From the above, we can infer that this rule comes into play in the Profit and Loss statement.

 Accounting equation